git/git.github.io/rev_news/drafts/edition-24.md

                   present; it will be MIT licensed (uses both Git and Mercurial code).

-	* Johannes Schindelin presented "Better tools for reviews and contributions".
+	* Johannes Schindelin started a braingstorming session about "Better tools for reviews and contributions".

 		* The mailing list currently drops contributions via mailers which produce HTML or mixed code.
 It is too